BizMOOC – BizMOOC – Knowledge Alliance to enable a European-wide exploitation of the potential of MOOCs for the world of business

 ClassCentral curates international MOOC listings and reviews from students who have taken MOOCs.
 Their goal is to help users of their system to find courses they want to take from reputable MOOC providers.
 They report that they “do not play favorites”, users will find MOOCs of all sorts of subjects and from many different reputable universities and MOOC providers, not just the “biggest” ones.

 ClassCentral searches providers and educational institutions from all over the world that are offering MOOCs or gearing up to offer MOOCs and aggregates MOOCs from all these different sources.
-It offers multiple ways to find new MOOCs, browsing by subject or using a search.
+It offers two ways to find new MOOCs, browsing by subject or using a search.
 They also offer a MOOC Tracker, which is a tool that helps users track MOOCs that they are interested in.
 The MOOC tracker notifies users when a course in their catalog is about to start or if the course is offered again.
 It also searches for keywords and alerts users when new courses that match those keywords are announced or are about to start.

 ClassCentral also provides a yearly analysis report of MOOCs listed at their portal (https://www.class-central.com/report/moocs-2015-stats/), (https://www.class-central.com/report/5-mooc-trends-of-2015/).
 According to the analysis report for 2015 ClassCentral shows that compared to last year, the growth rate for courses has slightly slowed down from 100% to 75%.
 Around 1,800 new courses were announced in 2015, taking the total number of courses announced since the inception of MOOCs to 4,200.